 skip to main content skip to search skip to footer skip to accessibility statement

-Across the city, general fertility rates ranged from 30.4 in Swaythling to 71.6 in Redbridge during 2020, although year on year changes appear to fluctuate, likely reflecting differences in characteristics across the city such as deprivation and mother’s age.
-Unsurprisingly areas highly populated with students have both low general fertility and crude birth rates.
-More information on the population pages.
+Across the city, general fertility rates ranged from 20.0 in Swaythling to 60.3 in Harefield during 2021, although year on year changes appear to fluctuate, likely reflecting differences in characteristics across the city such as deprivation and mother’s age.
+Unsurprisingly, areas highly populated with students in the centre of the city have both low general fertility and crude birth rates.

 Births dashboard